Citigroup slashes price target on Nine Energy Service Inc. [NINE] – find out why.

-Nine Energy Service Inc. [NYSE: NINE] price plunged by -23.24 percent to reach at -$0.76.
-The company report on March 7, 2022 that Nine Energy Service Announces Fourth Quarter and Full Year 2021 Results.
+Nine Energy Service Inc. [NYSE: NINE] price surged by 16.90 percent to reach at $0.49.
+The company report on March 21, 2022 that Nine Mile Metals Announces Technical Committee.

+Vancouver, British Columbia–(Newsfile Corp. – March 21, 2022) – NINE MILE METALS LTD. (CSE: NINE) (the “Company” or “Nine Mile”) is pleased to announce the Company’s Technical Committee members.
+The Technical Committee will be comprised of Nine Mile directors Jean Luc Roy and Patrick Cruickshank, MBA, and also advisors Gary Lohman, B.Sc., P.Geo., and Daniel Card, P.Geo, RPGeo.
+The purpose of the Technical Committee is to guide and deliver the path with oversight into the exploration and development plans on the Company’s two properties: Nine Mile Brook and Canoe Landing Lake West, located in the Bathurst Mining Camp, New Brunswick.

+Nine Mile is very fortunate to have Mr. Card as part of the Technical Committee.
+Mr. Card is a professional Geophysicist, who holds a BSc.
+Hons degree from the University of Manitoba and is currently registered in Canada and Australia.
+He is the founder of EarthEx Geophysical Solutions Inc. (“EarthEx”).
+EarthEx provides a highly specialized geophysical prospecting for hard-rock minerals, and work with cutting edge technologies and data analysis methodology.
+Since its inception in 2014, EarthEx has quickly become a household name in the Canadian mineral exploration industry, with rapid and continued growth expected in the coming years.
+EarthEx are specialists in the acquisition, analysis, interpretation and 3D MODELLING of Geophysical data.
+EarthEX has a proven track record of exploration analysis utilizing its cutting-edge proprietary 3D-AI Technologies and Algorithms for specialized targeted mineral exploration.

 Guru’s Opinion on Nine Energy Service Inc. [NINE]: